martinsolent/COM726_support/docs/UML_Types_2023.md

 # Unified Modelling Language (UML) Types

-Unified Modelling Language (UML) is a standardized visual modelling language used in software engineering to describe, specify, visualise, and document the structure and behaviour of a system.
+Unified Modelling Language (UML) is a standardised visual modelling language used in software engineering to describe, specify, visualise, and document the structure and behaviour of a system.
 UML provides a variety of diagram types to represent different aspects of a system.
 Here are some commonly used UML diagram types:

 ## 1. Class Diagram